xhanin/jarup/README.md

 `jarup example.jar search-replace example1.xml /{{(.+)}}/$1/`

+### set a property in a properties file [NOT IMPLEMENTED YET]

+You can easily set a property in a standard java properties file.
+The property is replaced if it exists, and set if it doesn't exist.
+The file order is preserved.

+*Examples:*

+simple property update, with default properties file encoding (ISO 8859-1)

+`jarup example.jar set-property example.properties property1=newvalue`

+same, but with a file located in a directory inside the jar

+`jarup example.jar set-property example/example.properties property1=newvalue`

+same, but loading properties to set from a file

+`jarup example.jar set-properties --from=my.properties  --into=example.properties`

+same, but using UTF-8 encoding

+`jarup example.jar set-property example2.properties property1=newvalue --encoding=UTF-8`

 ### cat a file content

 You can cat (i.e. output the content of a file in console) any file.
 It's just more convenient than extracting the file to view it.
 You can also specify a destination in which case it extracts the file (you can use the `jar` tool for that too).
 Only the latter option is possible in batch mode.